Student Accessibility Services policies and procedures

 What happens if I “no show”?

+You will be charged a no-show fee of $30 for appointments and $50 for tests/exams.
 This policy applies to all students attending an appointment, term test or exam administered by Student Accessibility Services.

-- The policy doesn’t apply to appointments offered by other McMaster departments.
+Note: This policy doesn’t apply to appointments offered by other McMaster departments.

 - While writing a test or exam, you can only have the instruments you need to take the test or exam (pens, pencils, authorized calculator, etc.).
 You may have other items approved as an accommodation (food, drink, medical aids, memory/formula sheet, etc.).